wp-plugins/slider-cc/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select 'slider-chch' from your computer
+3. Select 'slider-cc' from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
 6. Go to Slider CC in the left menu to manage the sliders